DrEmpiricism/Optimize-Offline/README.md

 - Only OEM images should be used for optimization and not images that have already been modified by other scripts and/or programs.
 - If maintaining fully updated OEM images, it's best to integrate offline updates into the image and then run Optimize-Offline.
 It is not recommended to optimize an image and then integrate offline updates.
 - Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the script or the registry while the script is optimizing.
+- Do not manually meddle in either the working directories nor the registry while it's optimizing an image.